Moyuin-aka/Moyuin-aka/README.md

-### Hi, I'm Moyuin-aka.
+### Hi, I'm Moyuin-aka.👋

-A student at Hunan University (HNU) with a concentration in Information Security.
-I am passionate about understanding and building robust software systems.
-My goal is to apply computer science principles to solve security challenges.
+A student at Hunan University (HNU) with a concentration in Information Security,currently navigating the vast world of Computer Science and Information Security.
+This space serves as a log of my learning journey—a place where I document my experiments, thoughts, and the process of finding my path as a beginner.
+I know there's a long road ahead, and I'm curious about all of it.

 ---

 ### Core Competencies

 * **Languages:** I primarily work with **Python** and **C++**.
-* **Exploration:** I am currently exploring **Rust** due to its strong guarantees on memory safety and concurrency, which are critical in the field of security.
+* **Exploration:** I am currently exploring **Rust** .
-* **Interests:** My academic and personal interests lie in system security, secure coding practices, and backend development.
+* **Interests:** My personal interests lie in Internet Tech.

 ---